 If you just drive locally and recharge every night, you won't have to worry too much about the range of your electric car.
-And clearly using an "eco" mode will save on battery, if your car has it.
-But if worry about distance on a longer trip or perhaps staying out longer than expected doing errands in traffic, nervously watching the battery deplete, it's good to know these tips to maximize the range of your battery.
+And using an "eco" mode will save on battery, if your car has it.
+But if you worry about running out of charge on a longer trip or while stuck in traffic, nervously watching the battery deplete, it's good to know have some tools in mind for maximizing the range of your battery.

 Top 5 Tips to Extend Electric Car Range